This post may contain affiliate links. Please read our disclosure policy.

 The last time that our baby, in my belly, would kick my husband’s back while I slept during the night (our babies were always so active at night).

-The last time that I would nurse a baby, while rubbing their soft baby head with what felt like duck fuzz instead of hair, and listen to their little breath and grunt as they swallowed each sip of milk (that tiny, unintended smile that they have when they are falling asleep with a full belly)
+The last time that I would nurse a baby, while rubbing that soft baby head with what felt like duck fuzz instead of hair, and listen to their little breath and grunt as they swallowed each sip of milk (that tiny, unintended smile that they have when they are falling asleep with a full belly)

 Yes, the last baby is a hard chapter to close in the book of life.

 Getting older for me means getting older for everyone else, too.
-No more first steps, or first hugs or first kisses.
+No more first steps, or first hugs, or first kisses.
 I won’t watch a baby cringe the first time that I place them in the funny-feeling sand~ at the same place where I first met the beach.

 So, while not having any more children symbolizes all of these things for me, we are moving on from those days.